Comparative Ethnic Studies

-CES embraces interdisciplinary, comparative, and transnational approaches to studying race relations and the intersectionality of race, gender, class, sexuality, and globalization.
+CES embraces interdisciplinary, comparative, and transnational approaches to studying race relations and the intersectionality of race, gender, class, sexuality, nation, and globalization.

 The course work fosters an in-depth understanding of the complexities of formations of race and culture and prepares students to work and function in the multiracial and multicultural world in which we live.

 Students will learn how to:

 - Understand the social constructions of race impact the social fabric of our historical and contemporary world.